lokijota/huggingfacenlpcourse/chapter01/notes.md

 So the encoder is used once (to generate a representation of the entire input), but the decoder is used several times to generate the output word per word -- using both the "representation of the entire input", and the masked attention -- previously generated words.
 The weights are not shared across encoder and decoder.

 Additionally, the encoder and decoder do not need to have the same context sizes.
-For example for summarization, the encoder usually has a larger context than the encoder.
+For example for summarization, the decoder usually has a larger context than the encoder.

 ![](encoder-decoder-example.png)